 Myth 2: You can only Digest 30 grams of Protein per Meal

 There has been a long standing myth that we are only able to digest and use 30 grams of protein per meal.
-I’ve heard people throw all different numbers around from 20 to 50 grams, but the most popular magic number at the moment seems to be 30 grams.
+I’ve heard people throw all different numbers around from 20 to 50 grams, but the most popular number at the moment seems to be 30 grams.

 It doesn’t matter if you eat 20, 30 or 80 grams of protein per meal, your body will digest and absorb it ALL.
-Now, will your body use 80 grams of protein in one sitting to build muscle?
-No, probably not, but it will absorb it all and use what it needs to repair the muscle tissue.
+Now, will your body use all 80 grams of protein in one sitting to build muscle?

-As long as you are getting enough protein into your body to recover and meet your protein synthesis needs in response to working out then you will grow.
+As long as you’re getting enough protein into your body to recover and meet your protein synthesis needs in response to working out then you will grow.

 Myth 3: Too Much Protein will Make you Fat

 Protein is a macronutrient responsible for a vast array of functions in the body, from replicating DNA to transporting molecules.
-Protein itself will not make you fat, eating unhealthy excess calories will.
+Protein itself will not make you fat, eating excess calories will.

 Increasing how much protein you are taking into your body will not make you gain body fat, because the path ways that allows protein to turn into fatty acids are so small that it won’t cause fat deposition.

 However, protein contains calories, around 4 calories per gram.
 That’s quite low compared to fat which contains 9 calories per gram.
 Now, when you eat protein it releases a hormone called glucagon which causes a fat burning effect.
-Further more, glucagon helps stabilize blood sugar levels.
+Furthermore, glucagon helps stabilize blood sugar levels.

 Protein also has a thermogenic effect which aids in calorie burning.